aggelospsiris/text-embeddings/README.md

 # text-embeddings
-A comparison of gnns vs bert for text embeddings
+A comparison of gnns vs bert for creating unsupervised text embeddings